michaelisc/mmdetection_rvc/README.md

 Please see [getting_started.md](docs/getting_started.md) for the basic usage of MMDetection.
 There are also tutorials for [finetuning models](docs/tutorials/finetune.md), [adding new dataset](docs/tutorials/new_dataset.md), [designing data pipeline](docs/tutorials/data_pipeline.md), and [adding new modules](docs/tutorials/new_modules.md).

-## Contributing

-We appreciate all contributions to improve MMDetection.
-Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

-## Acknowledgement

-MMDetection is an open source project that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.

 ## Citation

+This toolbox is based on MMDetection, a flexible and powerful open source object detection toolkit.
-If you use this toolbox or benchmark in your research, please cite this project.
+If you use is in your submission or research, please cite their project.

 ```
 @article{mmdetection,